kslifer/nunis-ingest-gcf/deploymentguide.md

 ## Set the PROJECT_ID Linux Environment Variable
 To simplify the usage of `gcloud` commands, your **Project ID** will be exported into a Linux environment variable.
-It will be set one time, and then the variable will be references going forward.
+It will be set one time, and then the variable will be referenced going forward.

 Set the PROJECT_ID environment variable by running the command below in the Cloud Shell, replacing *"nunis-analytics-d123"*  with your GCP Project ID: